Southside Radio FRC programme from 1981

 The hotel in Dún Laoghaire where Southside was based (courtesy DX Archive)

 Of interest in the Southside schedule was the weekly Free Radio Campaign (FRC) show by Mark Boland on Sunday mornings, which was also relayed on shortwave stations Westside Radio International and Radio Condor and therefore heard well beyond Ireland.
 This recording is of an edition of the FRC that includes free radio and station news, a report from Liverpool, a tape of Australian station OZFM and Radio Caroline jingles from the 1960s.
-There are plenty of adverts for local businesses on the southside, including the voice of Tony Allan, who also features on station idents.
+There are plenty of adverts for local businesses on the southside, including the voice of Tony Allan (RIP), who also features on station idents.

 The tape was made on Easter Sunday 19th April 1981 between 1133-1305 from 999 kHz, announcing 300 metres.
 It is from the Anoraks Ireland Collection.